usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Some Like It Hot_, by bar italia
+- _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin
 - _THE BPM_, by Sudan Archives
 - _Berghain_, by ROSALÍA, Björk, Yves Tumor
 - _Anything Can Be a Hammer_, by bloodsports